rhysd/set-git-hooks-dir/README.md

 cargo test
 ```

 And everything you need to do has been done.
-When your project's dev-dependencies are built (e.g. `cargo test`) for
+When your project's dev-dependencies are built (e.g. `cargo test`,
-the first time, `core.hooksPath` is automatically configured.
+`cargo check --tests`) for the first time, `core.hooksPath` is automatically configured.

 #### Node.js